I would like to purchase 2-3 amazon puffers Russell

 Foods and Feeding

 Since they are omnivorous, the Golden Tinfoil Barb will generally eat all kinds of live, fresh, and flake foods.
-To keep a good balance give them a high quality flake food everyday.
+To keep a good balance, give them a high quality flake food every day.
 They will also like some live food treats like worms or shrimps.
-But even though they like proteins, they need lots of vegetable foods.
-Vegetable substitutes suggested for these fish in the aquarium are algae wafers, cooked lettuce, spinach, and oatmeal.
+Even though they like proteins, they need lots of vegetable foods.
+Vegetable substitutes include algae wafers, cooked lettuce, spinach, and oatmeal.
 When offering food just once a day, provide what they can eat in about 5 minutes.
-The rule of thumb when offering food several times a day is to offer only what they can consume in 3 minutes or less at each feeding.
+A rule of thumb when offering food several times a day is to offer only what they can consume in 3 minutes or less at each feeding.

 Diet Type: Omnivore - This fish needs a diet supplemented with vegetables as well as live foods.

 Flake Food: Yes

 Live foods (fishes, shrimps, worms): Some of Diet

 These barbs are not exceptionally difficult to care for provided their water is kept clean.
 At least 25 to 50% of the tank water should be replaced every month.
 If the tank is densely stocked, 20 to 25% should be replaced weekly or every other week.
 An algae magnet can be used to keep the viewing panes clear of algae.

 Aquariums are closed systems, and regardless of size, all need some maintenance.
 Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
 To combat these ever-changing conditions, water should be replaced on a regular basis.

 Water Changes: Monthly - If the tank is densely stocked, water changes should be done every other week.